About CAP

 CAP By The Numbers

-* Grants in 2020 went to Arts Organizations, Not-For-Profits doings programming, individual artists, and artist residencies.
+* Grants go to Arts Organizations, Not-For-Profits doings programming, individual artists, and artist residencies.

-* Annual 2020 funding went to 15% visual artists and galleries, 70% performing artists and organizations doing performing arts programming, and 15% writers and writing organizations.
+* 15% to visual artists and galleries, 70% performing artists and organizations doing performing arts programming, and 15% writers and writing organizations.

 Major support for CAP comes from the New York State Council on the Arts, a State Agency, and the Tompkins County Tourism Program